dotnet/AspNetCore.Docs/aspnetcore/security/authentication/cookie.md

 [!code-csharp[](cookie/samples/6.x/CookieSample/Pages/Account/Login.cshtml.cs?name=snippet2)]

-If `CookieAuthenticationDefaults.AuthenticationScheme` (or "Cookies") isn't used as the scheme (for example, "ContosoCookie"), supply the scheme used when configuring the authentication provider.
+If `CookieAuthenticationDefaults.AuthenticationScheme` or ["Cookies"](https://github.com/dotnet/aspnetcore/blob/v6.0.1/src/Security/Authentication/Cookies/src/CookieAuthenticationDefaults.cs#L16) isn't used as the scheme, supply the scheme used when configuring the authentication provider.
 Otherwise, the default scheme is used.
+For example, if "ContosoCookie" is used as the scheme, supply the scheme used when configuring the authentication provider.

 When the browser closes it automatically deletes session based cookies (non-persistent cookies), but no cookies are cleared when an individual tab is closed.
 The server is not notified of tab or browser close events.